cdev-framework/cdev-website/content/docs/examples/userauthentication.md

 cdev deploy
 ```

-You will get output that looks like
+You will get an output that looks like:
 ```
 Base API URL -> https://<your-endpoint>/live
 Routes -> FrozenDict({'/demo GET': 'ayhuxeb'})
 ```

-You can check that this `API` is working correctly by using the Curl command
+You can check that this `API` is working correctly by using the `Curl` command
 ```bash
 curl https://<your_endpoint>/live/demo
 ```

-Or by going to the url `https://<your_endpoint>/live/demo` in your browser.
+Or, by going to the url `https://<your_endpoint>/live/demo` in your browser.

 {{<break 1>}}
 ## Setting up Auth0
-You can create a [trail Auth0 account](https://auth0.com/signup) that has a free tier of 7,000 active users and unlimited logins with no required credit card.
+You can create a [trial Auth0 account](https://auth0.com/signup) that has a free tier of 7,000 active users and unlimited logins with no required credit card.

 From the Auth0 Dashboard, Create a new API on the `Application > API` page.